mikael-chowdhury/bluediamond/README.md

 ## Contribution
 We would love to have some contribution to make the library better and more efficient.

-If you are having any issues list them at the [issues page](https://github.com/mikael-chowdhury/bluediamond/issues) on github
+If you are having any issues list them at the [github issues page](https://tinyurl.com/2zu5du2c) on github

 <br />